The Copper Canyon Travel Guide

 The train ride: The Chihuahua al Pacífico railroad allows you to cut a direct path through this dramatic landscape....
 Read more

-The Ferrocarril Chihuahua al Pacífico—"El Chepe"—passes through 86 tunnels and crosses 37 bridges on its journey through the canyon.
-The diverse...
+The Ferrocarril Chihuahua al Pacífico—"El Chepe"—passes through 86 tunnels and crosses 37 bridges on its journey through the canyon....
 Read more

 Hiking in the Copper Canyon is fantastic if you take the proper precautions.
-Mexico's Copper Canyon Country, by M. John Fayhee, is a good source...
+Mexico's Copper Canyon Country, by M. John Fayhee,...
 Read more

 Mexico's largest state was once heavily populated by the Tarahumara, close relatives of the Pima Indians of southern Arizona.
-They are renowned...
+They are...
 Read more